dimagi/commcare-hq/corehq/apps/userreports/README.md

 ```
 Note that this expression contains other expressions inside it!
 This is why expressions are powerful.
 (It also contains a filter, but we haven't covered those yet - if you find the `"test"` section confusing, keep reading...)

-Note also that it's important to make sure that you comparing values of the same type.
-The expression that retrieves the age property from the document also casts the value to an integer.
+Note also that it's important to make sure that you are comparing values of the same type.
+In this example, the expression that retrieves the age property from the document also casts the value to an integer.
 If this datatype is not specified, the expression will compare a string to the `21` value, which will not produce the expected results!

 #### Related document expressions